 With the development of Direct-Acting Antivirals (DAAs) such as sofosbuvir, treatment options for chronic Hepatitis C have advanced significantly since 2011. sofosbuvir molecule prevents Hepatitis C virus (HCV) to replicate itself.
 The RNA molecule of the virus is one of the necessary components for replication.

 A virus uses an enzyme called RNA polymerase to replicate RNA in order to make a copy of RNA for the new virus formation.
 Sofosbuvir inhibits enzyme RNA polymerase – the cellular worker that performs the replication process.
 The existing Hepatitis C viruses could not make new viruses due to the sofosbuvir mechanism of action.

 Among all the types of hepatitis, Hepatitis C is the most dangerous one.
 Around 150 million people are infected with hepatitis C around the world and 350,000 people die every year.
 It is estimated that about 215,000 people in the UK chronically be infected with hepatitis C.

-In the market for Hepatitis C, Gilead Sciences launched a couple of drugs, Harvoni ((ledipasvir/sofosbuvir) and Sovaldi (sofosbuvir) which captured maximum market share and has a cure rate of more than 95%.
-It is expected that the hepatitis C drug market witness strong growth in the coming years.
+In the market for Hepatitis C, Gilead Sciences launched a couple of drugs, Harvoni ((ledipasvir/sofosbuvir) and Sovaldi (Sofosbuvir) which captured maximum market share and has a cure rate of more than 95%.
+It is expected by the drug supplier for hospitals that the hepatitis C drug market witness strong growth in the coming years.